 Another 'must-see' on the historic route, this city is the former capital of the Aksumite Empire, once a large trading power in northern Africa that stretched to Eritrea, Sudan, Egypt, Yemen, and Saudi Arabia up until around the 10th century.
 The ruins of this great Empire are still able to be seen today, including tall obelisks and stelae erected at gravesites, ruined churches and other structures.
 It is believed to have once been the seat of power for the Queen of Sheba and is purported to be the resting place for the Ark of the Covenant.

 One of the most unique and culturally fascinating places to visit in Africa, this valley is located in the Great Rift Valley.
 The Omo River is the primary lifeline water source for the region, and it empties into Lake Turkana on the border with Kenya.
 The valley is believed to have been an important crossroads for trade causing many cultures to mingle and co-exist in this location for thousands of years.
 It is an important point of interest in archaeology due to the hominid fossils found here.
 An estimated 200,000 tribal people live in the isolated region, and Tours to the valley often come in contact with as many as 15 tribes during a short stay.
-Hippo, crocodile, snake and XX are some of the wildlife that are likely to be spotted on an Omo Valley tour as well, typically in Omo Valley or Mago National Parks.
+Hippo, crocodile, and snake are some of the wildlife that are likely to be spotted on an Omo Valley tour as well, typically in Omo Valley or Mago National Parks.

 Located in the northern part of the Afar Triangle (or Afar Depression), this is one of the lowest geologic elevation points on earth sitting at 100 m below sea level.
 This is the hottest place on earth in terms of year-round average temperatures and the region receives very little rainfall.
 The Awash river dries up here as well, forming a number of salt lakes.
 Tours to the Danakil Depression often include a stop to see the Dallol hot springs, which is the location for key studies in how life might develop on other planets as well as an important site for archaeologists in search of hominid fossils.